HarryStevens/swiftmap/README.md

 npm run build # compile and minify the library
 ```

-swiftmap also uses a custom version of D3.js, which can be found in [`lib/swiftmap-d3-bundler`](https://github.com/HarryStevens/swiftmap/tree/master/lib/swiftmap-d3-bundler).
+Swiftmap also uses a custom version of D3.js, which can be found in [`lib/swiftmap-d3-bundler`](https://github.com/HarryStevens/swiftmap/tree/master/lib/swiftmap-d3-bundler).
 If you need to update the bundle, do `cd lib/swiftmap-d3-bundler`, where you can install additional dependencies and update the [`index.js`](https://github.com/HarryStevens/swiftmap/blob/master/lib/swiftmap-d3-bundler/index.js) file.
 You will also have to update the `globals` object and the `only` array in the `resolve()` function in [`rollup.config.js`](https://github.com/HarryStevens/swiftmap/blob/master/rollup.config.js).